Bitcoin Misconception #1: “Bitcoin is a Bubble”

 Maybe it is a bubble.
 We’ll see.
-However, it looks a lot more rational when you look at the long-term logarithmic chart, especially as it relates to Bitcoin’s 4‑year halving cycle.
+However, it looks much more rational when you look at the long-term logarithmic chart, especially as it relates to Bitcoin’s 4‑year halving cycle.

-My job here is simply to find assets that are likely to do well over a lengthy period of time.
+My job here is simply to find assets that are likely to do well over a lengthy period.
 For many of the questions/misconceptions discussed in this article, there are digital asset specialists that can answer them with more detail than I can.
 A downside of specialists, however, is that many of them (not all) tend to be perma-bulls on their chosen asset class.

 This is true with many specialist gold investors, specialist stock investors, specialist Bitcoin investors, and so forth.
 How many gold newsletters suggested that you might want to take profits in gold around its multi-year peak in 2011?
 How many Bitcoin personalities suggested that Bitcoin was probably overbought in late 2017 and due for a multi-year correction?